Álvaro de Bazán the Elder: Last services

 In 1548 Bazán made a series of propositions to improve the system of Spanish treasure fleets.
 He suggested to replace the existent fleet by 20 galleasses of 200 tons built by him, middle steps between galleys and galleons (bastardas de galera y galeón), which would perform five voyages per year on convoys of four.
 He found no support, as there was skepticism towards the usage of galleasses to make the long travel to the Indies.
 The Council of the Indies and the Casa de Contratación also feared the contract would give Bazán an overwhelming monopoly on commercial navigation.
 He then presented a project improved by following on their criticism, featuring 12 galleasses of 400 tons, which he assured would sail as easily as 300-ton ships, but it was rejected.
 They also rejected a more conservative proposition on his part which replaced the galleasses by 12 galleons.

 His fourth and last proposition, in October 1549, was a system of three galleasses and six galleons with frigate traits (afragatados) also designed by him, which would make three yearly voyages heading other cargo ships.
-This project was finally accepted and earned Bazán a 15 year contract, but the Casa de Contratación opposed and caused a lawsuit.
+This project was finally accepted and earned Bazán a 15-year contract, but the Casa de Contratación opposed and caused a lawsuit.
 Although the court eventually favored Bazán, the contract was ultimately not realized.
 Bazán was forced to relegate his galleasses to escort the treasure fleets, although soundly so, to the point they would be reputed to be among the finest ships of their age.

-In 1554, Bazán was part of the fleet tasked with taking Prince Philip to England with his wife Mary I. Aside from his Santa María and Magdalena, he readied a rich galleass to serve as the royal flagship, but Mary I had also send a royal carrack, and in order to affront neither the admiral nor the queen they decided to use a third ship, with Bazán accompanying Philip aboard.
+In 1554, Bazán was part of the fleet tasked with taking Prince Philip to England for his wedding to Mary I. Aside from his Santa María and Magdalena, he prepared a rich galleass to serve as the royal flagship, but Mary I had also send a royal carrack, and in order to affront neither the admiral nor the queen they decided to use a third ship, with Bazán accompanying Philip aboard.

 From that year and until his death in 1558, Bazán the Elder defended the Spanish and American coasts against attacks, capturing routinely enemy ships.
 His son Álvaro de Bazán the Younger, who started his own career, served him as his lieutenant.
 Bazán's long desired renovation of the treasure fleets was finally undertaken in 1561 by Pedro Menéndez de Avilés, who built a successful escort fleet of 12 medium galleasses.